FabricioRocha/input_br/input_br/planilha/README.md

 #### GOTO 170 - 320 - Command keys input
 We get here right after initialization, from line 60.
 This section puts the program in "waiting command" state, and branches processing when any of the cursor or command keys is pressed.

-Things start with some nice mathemagic and the only PEEKs and POKEs in this code.
+Things start with some nice mathemagics and the only PEEKs and POKEs in this code.
 The graphic full block character (219, or DBh)

 #### GOSUB 410 - 650 - Cell content insertion